mengomarlene/2DImage2Mesh/README.md

 	import sipShell2Abq2D
 	sipShell2Abq2D.shellTo2DGeo(myModel)

-## What abaqus does:
+## What abaqus does

-	abaqus will look in your scanIP mesh for all the external edges (not only globally external but also those at contact surfaces) it will rebuild a geometry based on those edges, keeping them as they are the mesh abaqus produces seeds those edges, the coarser you can get is thus the size of your scanIp mesh all the node set and contact surfaces produced by scanIP are exported both in part Sets and part Surfaces
+abaqus will look in your scanIP mesh for all the external edges (not only globally external but also those at contact surfaces)

+it will rebuild a geometry based on those edges, keeping them as they are

+the mesh abaqus produces seeds those edges, the coarser you can get is thus the size of your scanIp mesh

+all the node set and contact surfaces produced by scanIP are exported both in part Sets and part Surfaces

-## KNOWN ISSUE:
+## known issue
 if the scanIP mesh used is relatively fine, abaqus won't be able to re-mesh it!! --> use an initial mesh as coarse as you can